-Waiting lists will be maintained until the end of July 2025, and then disbanded.
+Waiting lists will be maintained until the end of the academic year in July 2025, and then disbanded.
 If you wish your child to remain on the waiting list for the following academic year, you must submit an in-year transfer application in June 2025.